In New York City, as in many large cities, the bed and breakfast options aren't exactly the same as you'll find in more rural settings.

 Antiques and reproductions embellish the six apartments (three studio and three 2-bedroom) of this 1871 brownstone in the East 60s less than three blocks from Central Park.
 All rooms have queen beds; most also have kitchens or kitchenettes and a twin bed.
 Hardwood floors, 10- to 12-foot ceilings and working fireplaces are featured in several rooms.
 Breakfast baskets are available for an additional fee; a four-night minimum stay is required with exceptions.

-- Bed and Breakfast Mont Morris -- Apartment-style Living
+- Soul Food Mont Morris -- Apartment-style Living

 The Mount Morris Park Historic District of Manhattan is the setting for this 1896 four-story brownstone decorated with both antique and contemporary pieces.
 There are two ground-floor apartments with private entrances, each with a queen and a twin bed.
 One has an eat-in kitchen with a fridge and stove; the other includes a microwave and mini-fridge.
 Guests of this West 120th Street inn can enjoy a continental breakfast at a bakery on the same block.